If you lose income or need treatment due to a workplace injury or illness, you can claim a workers' compensation payment from your employer.

 - permanent impairment.

-For more information, go to the workers' guide to workers' compensation on the NT WorkSafe website.
+For more information, go to the workers' compensation section of the NT WorkSafe website.

 How to make a claim